 Brown algae is a major seaweed in a large group of multicellular algae and are common in new aquariums.
 Guppies feed on brown algae because the algae are smooth and soft.

-Unlike black beard algae and staghorn algae, the brown alga is a nightmare for aquarists.
+Unlike black beard algae and staghorn algae, brown algae is a nightmare for aquarists.
 The algae thrive in low CO2 water and use the by-products of fish waste such as nitrates and nitrites for photosynthesis.

 That means brown algae are constantly feeding.
 Therefore, brown algae proliferate the fish tank.
 To control the algae’s growth, eliminate all the nutrients necessary for their survival in the tank.
 Change 20% to 50% of the water every week or two.

-Guppies are attracted to fuzz algae because the algae are short and with vibrant green color.
+Guppies are attracted to fuzz algae because the algae are short and a vibrant green color.